 Nonetheless, we do engage directly in areas where we can be impactful ourselves, and help improve outcomes for our unitholders.
 Most recently, we participated in the IFIC Responsible Investing Task Force.
 Its mandate was to respond to two public consultations establishing ESG classification and disclosure standards.
 One key area that we raised was the use of a “best in class” label as a feature category for certain funds.
 In its public response, the task force noted that “best‐in‐class” is a problematic term that suggests subjectivity and may be prone to misinterpretations.
 And it recommended alternative labelling.2

 A: The Investment Oversight Committee, which includes our CIO, oversees activities under our ESG Policies and Procedures.
 Various functional areas are accountable for ongoing implementation.
-In particular, this includes members of our Portfolio Management Team, working in consultation with Sun Life’s International Investment Centre, to incorporate ESG considerations in our manager research and monitoring activities.
+In particular, this includes members of our Multi-Asset Solutions Team, working in consultation with Sun Life’s International Investment Centre, to incorporate ESG considerations in our manager research and monitoring activities.
 They report their findings on a quarterly basis.